AaronTraas/Notes/Testing/ROTP_notes.md

 General bugs:
 - Bluetooth controller went to sleep while the game was paused.
 Re-activated controller, and the game didn't respond to controller.
 Worked with keyboard.
 Had to save the game, exit, and restart to get the controller working.
+- Distortion in music at the peaks.
+I assume assets aren't final.
+- Some sound effects have a faint female voice saying something I can't make out intertwined with them.
+"Audio jungle?"
+I assume that that's a watermark of sorts.
 Opening scene:
 - Story:
     - Great tone.
 Darker than Ara Fell, but with bits of levity.